firstlane/firstlane.github.io/content/posts/buwwshit-part2.md

 ```
 findAndReplaceDOMText(doc.getRootNode(), {
     preset: 'prose',
-    find: /.+/,
+    find: /(.|\n)+/,
     replace: revealBullshit
 });

 findAndReplaceDOMText(doc.getRootNode(), {
     preset: 'prose',
-    find: /.+/,
+    find: /(.|\n)+/,
     replace: uwuify
 });
 ```

 To test this, I hopped onto my company email, grabbed one from the CEO, and pasted the HTML source into the tool.
 I took the output and put it into a test HTML file and opened it in a browser to see the result.
-At first, I thought I had succeeded.
-The text replacement was working!
-It had changed the email subject line, the email header and greeting, even my name from my email address.

-Despite the initial feelings of success, it quickly became apparent that the tool was not functioning correctly.
-There were several paragraphs in the email that had only a few words at the start of the paragraph transformed, but everything else was untouched.
-For example, say I had the following passage:

-    Look, I don't care what you fuckin' do.
-I don't even know...what...
-    Just say fucking Solarbeam!
-I mean "Venusaur".
-    Whatever, do Solarbeam.
-    Yeah, okay thanks!
-Venusaur!
-Ngyuuuuh!

-It would be transformed into something like the following:

-    Wook, I don't cawe what you fuckin' do.
-I don't even know...what...
-    Just say *twerks* fucking Sowawbeam!!11 I mean "Venusaur".
-    Whatevew, do Solarbeam.
-    Yeah, okay thanks!!11 Venusaur!
-Ngyuuuuh!

-As you can see, the beginning of each paragraph was transformed correctly; but, after a certain point they would no longer have their content changed.

-I started debugging the program to try and see what was wrong.
-The calls to the replace functions by `findAndReplaceDOMText` seemed to be missing a lot of content.
-The matches being found were not fully encompassing the content of every paragraph.
-This seemed like something was going wrong inside of `findAndReplaceDOMText`.

-After staring at the debugger with a stumped expression, I pulled up the source HTML for the email and looked at the paragraphs that were having issues.
-I noticed a pattern pretty quickly.
-Every place the tool stopped transforming text in a paragraph was where a newline existed in the HTML source.
-It seemed that `findAndReplaceDOMText` didn't handle newlines well.

-I could have looked into modifying `findAndReplaceDOMText` to fix this, but I was lazy and instead chose to remove all newlines from any HTML input.
-Problem fixed!
+It was wonderful!
+I can't share this particular example, but here is an [alternative](../../static/the&#32(runs&#32away)&#32Facebook&#32Company&#32Is&#32Nyow&#32Meta.html).

 That's all I've got for this post.
 You can find the tool [here](https://firstlane.github.io/buwwshit/).
 Go find some nice, juicy corporate jargon and see how it transforms.